libellux/Libellux-Up-and-Running/docs/clamav/README.md

 Proceed to extract and build.

 ::: warning
-This may take a while due to running the build tests.
+This may take a while.
 :::

 :::: code-group